HomeMy WebLinkAboutLand Use Case.CR.Aspen Airpot Auto Center Sub.A061-012643-344-16-300 061 -

 the site for the Aspen Airport Auto Center is being redeveloped, all site generated trips (less

-internal trips) were assigned to the site access pOints on Front Way, Sage Way and Baltic
+internal trips) were assigned to the site access points on Front Way, Sage Way and Baltic

 Avenue.
-However, because the site currently has existing uses, only the new vehicle-trips were
+However, because the site currently has existing uses, only the new vehicle -trips were

 assigned to the SH 82 intersections.
 The existing trips are already included in the background